chinamike65/hugo-tuolesi/content/book3/book3en.md

 Conversely, focusing only on the guru's faults and defects hinders achievement and destroys the original merits.

-Master Bodowa once said: "Focusing only on the faults and defects of the guru will not only lead to the failure of the guru's blessings, but will inspire generations to come when the evil consequences of failing to meet the guru will lead to vomiting, heartache, and numbness in this life.
+Master Bodowa once said:

+"Focusing only on the faults and defects of the guru will not only lead to the failure of the guru's blessings, but will inspire generations to come when the evil consequences of failing to meet the guru will lead to vomiting, heartache, and numbness in this life.
 Madness and other illnesses, or disasters and misfortune.”

-These are all things that need to be paid close attention to and must be kept in check at all times.
+These are all things that we need to pay close attention to and must be kept in check at all times.

 (3) Seeing the guru as an ordinary person